koendv/t12-958/README.md

 |D|PB6|UART TX|
 |F|PB7|UART RX|

+Both commercial and open source debuggers can be used to download firmware to MM32SPIN27.

+### Segger JLink

-To download firmware, a Segger JLink debugger can be used.
-MM32SPIN32 is not directly supported by JLink, but configuring as a MM32L072XX works.
+The Segger JLink debugger does not support MM32SPIN27 directly, but configuring as a MM32L072XX works.

 ```
 JLinkGDBServer -device MM32L072XX -if SWD -speed 1000